Why Airlines Sometimes Force You to Check a Carry-On (And What Happens Next)

 Even when rules are followed, timing and boarding order play a major role.

-When bins fill up, airlines prioritize safety and efficiency over individual expectations, which can lead to last-minute gate checks.
+When bins fill up, airlines may prioritize safety, boarding flow, and cabin organization over individual carry-on expectations.
+That can lead to last-minute gate checks even when the bag itself is within the allowed size.

-A compliant carry-on can still be taken if there’s no space left onboard.
+A compliant carry-on can still be checked if there is no space left onboard.

 What To Do